Jupijkam: Phylogeny

 Given the contentious state of phytosaur phylogenetics, two different data sets were utilized in the description of Jupijkam.
 Said datasets were modified versions of Jones & Butler (2018) and Datta and Ray (2023).
 Following Jones and Butler, Jupijkam was recovered as a parasuchid phytosaur in a large polytomy alongside Colossosuchus, Angistorhinus, the clade formed by Volcanosuchus and Rutiodon as well as Leptosuchomorpha.
 Utilizing the Datta and Ray dataset, Jupijkam was found to fall into the aforementioned clade formed by Rutiodon and Volcanosuchus.
 This means that both parsimony analysis found Jupijkam as a mystriosuchine outside of Leptosuchomorpha.

 Bayesian analysis meanwhile found very different results for both datasets.
 Utilizing Bayesian tip-dating analysis of the Jones and Butler dataset, Jupijkam was recovered as a sister taxon to Mystriosuchus, whereas Bayesian tip-dating analysis of the Datta and Ray dataset was more in line with the previous parsimony analysis, finding it to group with Rutiodon, except now to the exclusion of Volcanosuchus.

-While all these analysis produce different results, it has been noted that in no analysis does it clade with the other known Late Triassic phytosaurs.
+While all these analyses produce different results, it has been noted that in no analysis does it clade with the other known Late Triassic phytosaurs.
 This would suggest that Jupijkam represents a lineage that independently survived until the Norian-Rhaetian boundary.